Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
+	2.11
+		- Numpad 9 has been changed.
+It now is turning your character towards the current beacon.
+			The I key is and an alternative key bind for numpad 9.
+		- Control + Shift + I / O / P have been removed as alternative keys for numpad 7, 8, 9.

 	2.10
 		- Added a "Delete character" menu option.
 			The character in the currently selected slot will be deleted.